 Because your implant is a part of your jawbone, your replacement teeth will look, feel, and function just like your natural teeth.

-Dental implants have many advantages over dentures, including:
+Teeth implants have many advantages over dentures, including:

 - Improved fit and comfort.
 Since dental implants are a part of you, they feel and function like your real teeth.